Pashalik of Scutari: History

+Durrës (Durazzo), Albania, in an 1811 watercolour by Sir William Gell.
+The city was within the Ottoman Empire and was associated with the Pashalik of Scutari during this period.

 The influence of the Bushati was established between 1757 and 1775 by Mehmed Bushati, known as Bushatli Mehmed Pasha Plaku (plaku, 'the elder').
 In 1757, Mehmed, having eliminated two rival families and heading the Tabak esnaf of Shkodra as their spiritual Sheikh proclaimed himself pasha of Shkodër.
 Mehmet Bushati transformed the Sanjak of Scutari, created in 1479, into a semi-autonomous Pashalik of Shkodra.
 He was praised by Istanbul for ending the Arab and Berber pirates' reign of terror over the Venetian ships in the Adriatic.
 Mehmet expanded his area of control to the northeast, enlarged his political authority and refused to pay taxes to the Sublime Porte.

 Mehmed Bushati's son and third successor, Kara Mahmud Bushati, pursued a policy of military expansion and established his control over northern Albania up to the Toskëria and Kosovo.
+During his 1785 expansion across northern Albania and Kosovo, Kara Mahmud attempted to forge a broad anti-Ottoman coalition.
+Modeling himself on Skanderbeg, he sought to establish a regional alliance known as the "Confederation of Illyria", calling upon both Slavic and Albanian chieftains across Montenegro and the Western Balkans to unite against Ottoman rule.
 He launched two attacks on Montenegro (1785, 1796) and against Venice in revenge for the Bey of Tunis.
 He defeated several Ottoman expeditions dispatched to subdue him for his uncontrolled behavior.
 Kara Mahmud subdued Montenegrin tribes and forced the Venetians to pay him a tribute (haraç).
 He courted both the Austrian and Russian empires, receiving a promise from Vienna that they would recognise him as lord of all Albania in return for an alliance against the Sublime Porte.
 However, after taking money from the Austrians he decapited the Viennese emissaries, sent their heads to Istanbul and pledged loyalty to the sultan.
 In response, the Ottomans ex post facto pardoned Kara Mahmud for his attacks against Venice and reappointed him governor of Shkodër.